 - Do not take any medication (such as "water pills") to reduce swelling without first talking to your health care provider.

 Mild swelling of the legs, hands and face is normal during pregnancy.
 But call your health care provider if you have severe or sudden swelling, particularly in your hands or in your face around the eyes.
-This could be a sign of a serious condition called preeclampsia (also called toxemia) that causes high blood pressure and fluid retention.
-Women with preeclampsia may experience any of the following symptoms:
+This could be a sign of a serious condition called preeclampsia.
+This is a condition that can happen after the 20th week of pregnancy or right after pregnancy.
+It’s when a pregnant woman has high blood pressure and signs that some of her organs, like her kidneys and liver, may not be working properly.
+Some of these signs include having protein in the urine, changes in vision and severe headache.

 Also call your health care provider if one leg is much more swollen than the other, especially if you also have pain or tenderness in your calf or thigh.